netdata/netdata/collectors/ebpf.plugin/README.md

 ### Filesystem configuration

-The filesystem configuration has specific options to disable monitoring for filesystems, by default all filesystems are monitored.
+The filesystem configuration has specific options to disable monitoring for filesystems; by default, all filesystems are monitored.

 ```conf